JorgeOD55/Portfolio/Readme.md

 2. ### Jargon

 Used jargon for Cybersecurity is listed below.
+All the words were consulted in the Cambridge University English Diccionary[1].

  * _API_.- Abbreviation for application programming interface: a way ofcommunicating with a particular computer program or internet service.